-SG1800P was featured at ST Engineering Land Systems Singapore Business Night held at Singapore Expo Hall 1 on 30th October 2018 sporting a 1000 Buses for Singapore advert wrap.
+SG1800P was featured at the Singapore Business Night organized by ST Engineering Land Systems, held at Singapore Expo Hall 1 on 30th October 2018.
+It sported a “1000 Buses for Singapore” advertising wrap.

 The exterior styling of the bus bears a mix of styling elements from previous and concurrently-produced batches of MAN A95 buses, such as the large grey stripe on both sides of the bus, and a large headlamp design likely inspired from MAN Trucks.
 The front bumper design, identical to that used on Euro 6 MAN A95 buses, have the fog lights removed.

-These buses are bodied by Gemilang Coachworks of the MAN Lion’s City bodywork, likely licensed by MAN.
+These buses were bodied by Gemilang Coachworks of the MAN Lion’s City bodywork, licensed by MAN.
 However, unlike integral units of the MAN Lion’s City which have a distinctive design, the local units bear bodywork elements heavily borrowed from the MAN A22 buses previously procured for the local market.
-Furthermore, these buses do away with the curved roof attachment of the Lion’s City Hybrid specification (fitted entirely for aesthetic purposes), which had thus far been synonymous with the MAN A22 model locally.
+Furthermore, these buses do away with the curved roof attachment of the Lion’s City Hybrid specification (fitted entirely for aesthetic purposes), which had thus far been a distinctive feature of local MAN A22 buses.

 The lower deck of the bus features 33 permanent seats.
 Being a low-floor bus, the bus offers step-free access from entry/exit doors until the last row of seats.